+The moving to Australia check list is the perfect guide for people who are planning on emigrating to Australia.
 The decision to move to Australia is an important one to make and there are a lot of things to consider before you make the move.
-Ensure it goes smoothly by following our checklist and you can enjoy a new life Down Under.
+Ensure it goes smoothly by following our moving to Australia checklist and you can enjoy a new life Down Under.

 Start planning now with our moving to Australia check list